 - Sharers This Week: Users who shared at least once piece of content externally this week (Sunday - Saturday UTC)

-- Follows 1 Channel: Users who are following only one channel
+- Follows 1 Topic: Users who are following only one topic

-- Follows Multiple Channels: Users who are following more than one channel
+- Follows Multiple Topics: Users who are following more than one topic